263998/EMBEDDED_C_LTTS/README.md

-## Temperature using BUTTON sensor using Atmega328
+## Temperature using button sensor and led actuator using Atmega328